Best CD Rates of January 2025

 Next

-CD rate news 2024
+CD rate news 2025

 The ideal time to invest in a CD depends on your financial circumstances and goals.
-But if you have extra funds to invest, locking in a high-rate CD now could be a smart move.
+However, if you have extra funds to invest, locking in a high-rate CD now could be a smart move.

 Current promotional CD rates

-Bask Bank $1,000 4.45% 4.25% 24 Months: 3.75% APY
+Bask Bank $1,000 4.45% 4.25% 24 months: 3.75% APY

-BMO Alto $0 4.30% 4.20% 60 Months: 3.90% APY
+BMO Alto $0 4.30% 4.20% 60 months: 3.90% APY

-What is a certificate of deposit (CD)?
+What is a certificate of deposit?

-A CD is a type of savings account that locks up a fixed amount of money for a fixed period of time.
+A CD is a type of savings account that locks in a fixed amount of money for a fixed period of time.
 In exchange, you’ll typically earn higher yields than a traditional savings account.

 Types of CDs